scds/intro-python/lessons/lesson3b.md

 </details>

 ## Lesson Objectives
-- A learning objective.
+- Learn what a boolean is
-- Second learning objective.
+- Use boolean operators
-- Another learning objective.
+- Compare numerical values

 <!-- ## Lesson Video
 The following video demonstrates each of the steps outlined below in text.